-This course is a continuation of THEA 21A wherein students learn more advanced theatrical construction techniques and how to use specialized equipment.
-Those new skills are applied to advanced projects for use on the Morgan Stock Stage and/or Studio Theatre productions.
-Combinations of THEA 21A and 21B may be taken four times for credit.
-Prerequisites: THEA 21A
+This course is a continuation of THEA 21A, wherein students learn more advanced theatrical construction techniques and how to use specialized equipment.
+Those new skills are applied to advanced projects for use on all Department stage productions.
+May be taken three times for credit.